NOT UNDER THE LAW BUT UNDER GRACE

 Paul’s answer to the relation between Moses and Christ, and what the Christian’s attitude toward sin should be, is found in the Book of Galatians.

-Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.
+“knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.
 (Galatians 2:16)

 Paul is not stating that no one in time past ever pleased God under the Law, for the Scripture states that righteousness was expected at that time under those regulations.

-And it shall be our righteousness, if we observe to do all these commandments before the Lord our God, as he hath commanded us.
+‘Then it will be righteousness for us, if we are careful to observe all these commandments before the LORD our God, as He has commanded us.’
 (Deuteronomy 6:25)

 Paul himself walked blamelessly under the Law.

-Concerning zeal, persecuting the church; touching the righteousness which is in the law, blameless.
+concerning zeal, persecuting the church; concerning the righteousness which is in the law, blameless.
 (Philippians 3:6)

 However, those whom God declared to be righteous, such as Noah, Job, Abraham, and Daniel, were not distinguished by adherence to the ordinances of the Law of Moses but by their whole behavior as a person.
 They behaved righteously, loved mercy, and walked humbly with God.
 The heroes of faith of the eleventh chapter of the Book of Hebrews give us some idea of what God regards as faith and righteousness.